Cynerd/myconfigs/README.md

 My configs
 ==========
 These are my various configurations.
-They  are mostly dotfiles from home directory.
+They  are mostly configuration files from home directory.
 Fell free to inspire your self.